April O'Neil: Teenage Mutant Ninja Turtles II: The Secret of the Ooze

 In the sequel, Teenage Mutant Ninja Turtles II: The Secret of the Ooze, April was played by Paige Turco.
 She provides the Turtles and Splinter with a place to stay after the destruction of their lair in the previous film, and helps them research the company responsible for the mutagen that transformed the Turtles into their present state.

-Teenage Mutant Ninja Turtles III: Turtles in Time
+Teenage Mutant Ninja Turtles III

-In Teenage Mutant Ninja Turtles III: Turtles in Time, Paige Turco reprised her role as April O'Neil.
+In Teenage Mutant Ninja Turtles III, Paige Turco reprised her role as April O'Neil..
 In the film, April is temporally transported to feudal Japan, forcing the Turtles to travel back in time to rescue her.

 TMNT

 April was voiced by Sarah Michelle Gellar in the 2007 CGI film TMNT.
 Following the continuity from the previous films, it appeared that she and Casey Jones were engaged in a genuinely close romance, living together in Casey's apartment, and working for a shipping firm.
 She found Leonardo in Central America at the start of the film while seeking an artifact for Max Winters.
 No mention was made of her past as a journalist; instead, she now appears to be involved in archaeology.
 April takes up several forms of ninjutsu training from Splinter, purchasing a slim black-and-yellow jumpsuit of armor from Japan, and becoming quite skilled in the use of a katana.
 She demonstrates her combative skills in a one-on-one fight with the far more experienced female ninja Karai.

 A collectible booklet packed in with her action figure for the film implies that she had become a master of the katana.
 The figure itself includes a katana, tonfa, and two shoulder armored pads; this outfit was replicated for the movie.
 In the film's alternate ending, Casey proposes marriage to April and she accepts.
 This scene is absent from the final cut of the movie but can be found on the DVD.